External Ids for CARD9 Gene

 GeneCards Summary for CARD9 Gene

 CARD9 (Caspase Recruitment Domain Family, Member 9) is a Protein Coding gene.
-Diseases associated with CARD9 include candidiasis, familial, 2, autosomal recessive and deep dermatophytosis.
-Among its related pathways are NOD-like Receptor Signaling Pathways and Tuberculosis.
+Diseases associated with CARD9 include chronic mucocutaneous candidosis and deep dermatophytosis.
+Among its related pathways are Immune System and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include protein homodimerization activity and CARD domain binding.
 An important paralog of this gene is CARD11.

 UniProtKB/Swiss-Prot for CARD9 Gene